-You need to remind your children time and again about how some habits cannot be discarded.
-You need to remind them that these are habits that need to be followed no matter what.
+It would help if you reminded your children repeatedly about how some habits cannot be discarded.
+It would help if you reminded them that these are habits that need to be followed no matter what.

-With online and offline activities bleeding in together, it can be hard for children to maintain their personal hygiene.
+With online and offline activities bleeding together, it can be challenging for children to maintain their hygiene.
 Children often forget about their bedtime and playtime activities when they are given their screens.
-They insist upon using their screen for hours at night.
+They insist on using their screen for hours at night.
 TV and Smartphones can affect the sleep of your child.